 MMP Physicians with a Tufts Faculty Appointment who are working with a Pediatric or Internal Medicine-Pediatrics resident on a scholarship project (research, quality improvement, education, and advocacy) are eligible to apply.
 Applicants must additionally be current members of the BBCH Scholarship Academy, unless they can demonstrate through their CV and a description of their current project.
 The project must involve a resident in substantial contributions to project design; the acquisition, analysis, or interpretation of data; and the drafting, revising, and final approval of the presentation or publication.
 Participation of a TUSM medical student is optional, but encouraged.

-Successful applicants will receive 0.1 FTE for 12 months following IRB-approval of their project.
+FRSP participants will receive 0.1 FTE for 12 months following IRB approval of their project.
 This time will be used to work with a resident to implement and analyze the results of a project that will result in scholarly output (an abstract, presentation, or workshop presented at a regional or national meeting and/or peer reviewed paper) within two years.
 It is up to the scholar and their Division Leadership to determine the faculty’s schedule of clinical and scholarship time.
 If faculty members want to work together on a project, 0.05 FTE for two scholars may be awarded for a total of 0.1 FTE per project.

 How are applications reviewed and selected?

 Following an initial screening of the Letter of Intent by Pediatric Department and Pediatric Residency leadership, applications will be scored by the BBCH Scholarship Academy Steering Committee and MMC Pediatric Residency Scholarship Rotation leader.
 The scoring will be guided by a rubric for evaluation and applicants that receive top scores will be selected for this program.